Trainzack/seeds-chord-organ/README.md

-# seeds chord organ
+# Seeds Chord Organ
-This is firmware for the Ginkosynthese Seeds that adds a chord organ as an extra voice.
+This is firmware for the [Ginkosynthese Seeds](https://www.ginkosynthese.com/product/1070494/seeds-assembled) that adds a chord organ as an extra voice.

 The chord organ is composed of four slightly detuned sawtooth waves, able to be played in a variety of different chords.

+This firmware was based upon V1.1 of the manufacturer's firmware.

 ## How to install

 Install this firmware the same as any other firmware.
 Follow the instullation procedure as found on the [Ginkosynthese website](https://www.ginkosynthese.com/firmware).

-Once the firmware is uploaded, you should be able to access sound 9.
+Once the firmware is uploaded, you should be able to access the chord organ via sound 9.

 ## Included Chords